grambbledook/onebrc/README.md

 # 1️⃣🐝🏎️ The One Billion Row Challenge

-This is the repository for the One Billion Row Challenge, a friendly competition to see who can process a billion rows of data the fastest.

-## License

-This code base is available under the Apache License, version 2.

-## Code of Conduct

-Be excellent to each other!
-More than winning, the purpose of this challenge is to have fun and learn something new.
+This repo is based on  Gunnar Morling's [The One Billion Rows Challenge](https://github.com/gunnarmorling/1brc).

+The goal is to explore Golang standard library and profiling utils while working with a large dataset.